A Jewish Christmas

 My teacher Reb Shlomo said, “we’re all on the same path; we’re just wearing different shoes.”
 There was no problem of a Jewish Christmas, any more than of a Christian Hanukah.
 As Reb Zalman and Matthew Fox together taught, “deep ecumenism” is about each of us learning more about our own spiritual journeys, thru the depth of experiencing something of each others’.

 Fast forward a few decades, and it’s Christmas Eve in Half Moon Bay.
 My friends Richard and Martha, devout Catholics, invited me to join them for Midnight Mass at their church.
 As a Jew, I had never been to a Catholic mass before and I didn’t know if it would be right for me to be there.
-But they were good friends and I trusted them, so I said sure.
+But it was a sacred event that they were inviting me to, and they were good friends and I trusted them, so I said sure.

 Based on recent writings by both Christian and Jewish scholars, I have come to a deeper appreciation of Jesus.
 Of how Jesus can be seen historically as a radically creative first century rabbi who in his day was teaching Torah — in new ways — to Jews.
 And how the core values of Torah — love God, love your neighbor, love the stranger — can be brought to everyone.